zappag/pyTRACK-CMIP6/README.md

 # pyTRACK-CMIP6: A Python Wrapper Library to Adapt TRACK for CMIP6 Input and Extratropical Cyclone Analysis

-[TRACK](http://www.nerc-essc.ac.uk/~kih/TRACK/Track.html) is a powerful storm tracking software package that automatically identifies and tracks storm features in model and observational data. pyTRACK-CMIP6 is intended to be a Python 3 wrapper for using TRACK on mean sea level pressure (MSLP) data and 850 hPa vorticity data, calculated from horizontal winds, from phase 6 of the Coupled Model Intercomparison Project (CMIP6). pyTRACK-CMIP6 also includes functionality to run TRACK on ERA5 reanalysis MSLP and vorticity data calculated from horizontal winds.
+[TRACK](https://gitlab.act.reading.ac.uk/track/track/-/tree/TRACK-1.5.2/utils?ref_type=tags) is a powerful storm tracking software package that automatically identifies and tracks storm features in model and observational data. pyTRACK-CMIP6 is intended to be a Python 3 wrapper for using TRACK on 850 hPa vorticity data calculated from horizontal winds and mean sea level pressure (MSLP) data, from phase 6 of the Coupled Model Intercomparison Project (CMIP6).
+To perform storm tracking on generic climate model output, pyTRACK-CMIP6 also includes functionality to format generic model output to CMIP6 conventions and produce storm statistics from the tracks.

 ## Installation Guide